6 Great Tips for Drawing with Pencils

 This is usually indicated by the letter H or B and a number that’s printed either on the pencil itself or on the box, ranging from 9H to 9B on the other end of the spectrum, and HB in the middle.
 H (hard) pencils have harder, and B (black/bold) have softer ‘lead’ (graphite).
 These determine the type of mark the pencil makes on paper, the softer the pencil, the darker the mark, making it great for dark shadows, while harder pencils like 4B are great for very fine detail.
 Most artists have a range of pencils that range from 2H through 6B.

 While the most common types of pencils are wood-cased pencils, however, these change weight and size when they’re being sharpened, which also affects their balance.
-For this reason many artists prefer clutch-pencils as they have a consistent weight and size and use lead refills that range in hardness similar to regular pencils.
+For this reason, many artists prefer clutch-pencils as they have a consistent weight and size and use lead refills that range in hardness similar to regular pencils.
 What makes clutch pencils even more versatile is that they can accommodate refills of different diameters, so you can adjust it according to the type of drawing you will be doing.

 Other types of pencils include progresso pencils - thick pencils without the wood casing but coated to make them clean to work with, great for broad shading; and graphite sticks - plain sticks of graphite (in various degrees of hardness) that is most often used to make large marks, and is very popular with life drawing.
-Be careful when working with these, because they are very messy not only on your hands and fingers, but they often leave a fine dark residue around the drawing area.
+Be careful when working with these, because they are very messy not only on your hands and fingers but they often leave a fine dark residue around the drawing area.

 Tip 4) Stop Smudging

-Smudging can be a big problem when drawing with pencil when drawing with softer pencils.
+Smudging can be a big problem when drawing with a pencil when drawing with softer pencils.
 To help avoid ruining carefully drawn lines with your palm, arm or side of your hand, use a piece of paper under your drawing hand.
 Work from left-to-right if you’re right-handed or right-to-left if you’re left-handed.
 The paper used to shield your hand can also smudge the drawing when it becomes dirty, so be sure to check it often.

 However, smudging isn’t ALL bad - it can be used to great effect with soft blending or drawing things like clouds or sky.
 Scribble a little swatch on a piece of paper then smudge it around the area that you want to fill.
 Softer pencils work best for this as the shading can be more controlled.
 The same goes for creating soft blending lines, but instead of paper, draw a line with a softer pencil, then create the blend by using a small piece of paper or Q-tip.

-Also consider that there are many types of pencils that are meant to be smudged.
-For example the Arteza Woodless Watercolor Pencils are meant to be smudged with water to create beautiful watercolor effects.
+Also, consider that there are many types of pencils that are meant to be smudged.
+For example, the Arteza Woodless Watercolor Pencils are meant to be smudged with water to create beautiful watercolor effects.

 Tip 5) Experiment With Lines